-This report summarizes the results of the eighteenth season of archaeological investigations carried out by the Historical Society of Saginaw County, Inc. in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
+This report summarizes the results of the 2017 field season of archaeological investigations carried out by the Historical Society of Saginaw County, Inc. in the Shiawassee National Wildlife Refuge (NWR), Saginaw County, Michigan.
 The field investigations, conducted under Federal Archaeological Permit No. 2014-MI/3-1, included site monitoring and salvage excavation.
-The project director contributed a total of three days (approximately 20 hours) of fieldwork.
+The project director and two volunteers contributed a total of six days (approximately 42 hours) of fieldwork.

-The goals of the survey/salvage portion of this project continued to be to document and collect artifacts from archaeological sites that are being exposed through processes of erosion.
-Erosion, whether by natural or cultural means, exposes artifacts making them vulnerable to removal by persons untrained in archaeological recording techniques and unmindful of the irreparable damage that is caused by removing artifacts from their archaeological context.
+The goals of the survey/salvage portion of this project continue to be to document and collect artifacts from archaeological sites that are being exposed through processes of erosion.
+Such erosion, whether by natural or cultural means, exposes artifacts making them vulnerable to removal by persons untrained in archaeological recording techniques and unmindful of the irreparable damage that is caused by removing artifacts from their archaeological context.
 This project aims to limit such damage by recording the provenience of exposed artifacts and collecting them for future study.
-An assessment of the amount of erosion observed at each of the sites monitored in 2016 is presented in the Analysis and Evaluation section of this report.
+An assessment of the amount of erosion observed at each of the sites monitored in 2017 is presented in the Analysis and Evaluation section of this report.
 Erosion is described using somewhat subjective terms such as minor/minimal, moderate, and severe.
 Along this continuum, minor/minimal indicates that non-vegetated riverbank was present, but no actual slumping of the riverbank was observed.
 Severe erosion indicates that portions of the riverbank, at least 30-50 cm thick, have slumped down to the water's edge.
-Erosion described as moderate would be somewhere between these two extremes.
+Erosion described as moderate was somewhere between these two extremes.

-In addition to monitoring five previously recorded sites, two flotation samples were salvaged from a hearth feature found eroding out of the riverbank at site 20SA722.
-Four objects were collected from the surface of 20SA1251, one of the five sites that were monitored during the 2016 field season.
-The two flotation samples from 20SA722 yielded 430 catalogued objects along with additional material (light fraction and heavy fraction <2mm), which has not been catalogued.
+In addition to monitoring four previously recorded sites, nine flotation samples were salvaged from a hearth/trash pit feature (Feature 33) and one additional flotation sample was taken from a trash deposit (Feature 34) found eroding out of the riverbank at site 20SA722.
+Six objects were collected from the surface of 20SA722, one of the four sites that were monitored during the 2017 field season.
+One additional object, a biface fragment, was collected from the surface of the disturbed/slump material associated with Feature 33.
+It is included below with the material derived from flotation samples taken from the feature.
+The nine flotation samples from Feature 33 at 20SA722 yielded 3,779 catalogued objects.
+The single flotation sample collected from Feature 34 yielded 398 catalogued objects.
+Only material >4mm from the heavy fraction of the flotation samples has been catalogued.
+Light fraction material and Heavy fraction material <4mm has not been catalogued.